allensarmiento/color-swatches/README.md

 ## Approach

-### 1. Brute Force
+### Option 1.
+Brute Force

-This would result in 360 API calls which is not ideal
+**Method:** Fetch all colors for the 360 hue values.

+This results in the worst time complexity and most API calls.

+Pros:
+* Since we're not being rate limited, all the API calls can be made in parallel and the time for a full render of all colors is fast

+Cons:
+* Excessive API calls

-## 2. Exponential Jump + Linear Backtracking
+## Option 2.
+Exponential Jump + Linear Backtracking

+**Method:** When we encounter a new color, jump exponentially until we encounter a new color, and backtrack linearly until we hit the same color again so that we know where the start of the next color is.

+Pros:
+* Less API calls because we can skip forward

+Cons:
+* Can't run this in parallel because we need to know where the previous color ends before continuing onto the next.

 S = 100%, L = 50% -> Total API calls: 240
 S = 90%, L = 47% -> Total API calls: 194